rmsk2/F256_Mandelbrot/README.md

 ![](/mandelbrot.png?raw=true "Example picture at iteration depth 80")

-Some info about the screenshot depicted above.
+Some info about the picture shown above.
 The values used were Real part: `-02.000000`, Imaginary part `01.250000`, zoom level 0 and iteration depth 80.
 These are the standard values which define the well known picture of the Mandelbrot set.
-The pink square in the upper left corner is the cursor, which is not part of the picture.
-Here another screenshot.
+Here another example.

 ![](/thunderstorm.png?raw=true "Example picture at iteration depth 128")